Get

 Consider rehearsing a trick or two to add something extra to your dog’s performance.
 People often like dogs that are well-behaved and happy.
 If your dog likes performing tricks, we highly recommend incorporating those into your routine.

 Don’t forget you, either.
 Smile and be enthusiastic about your dog and their costume.
-Hopefully, this enthusiasm will rub off on the judges, increasing the odds of you winning.
+Hopefully, this enthusiasm will rub off on the judges, increasing your odds of winning.

 5. Check the Rules